Fauna of Montenegro: Threats to ecosystem

 There are a range of factors that pose a risk to the degradation of the Montenegrin ecosystem.
-The coastal regions are threatened by the release of polluted water into the ocean as well the discharge from boats in regions with high levels of tourism.
+The coastal regions are threatened by the release of polluted water into the ocean as well as the discharge from boats in regions with high levels of tourism.
 A significant threat to wetland and water systems are the growth of algae in the water as a result of human settlement.
 Hunting associations pose a threat to some of the larger species of mammals.
 Due to the limited resources of the government, data surrounding larger mammals originates from these hunting societies.
 Other threats posed to the ecosystem of Montenegro include unregulated logging within forested areas.
-This is alongside the introduction of foreign species for commercial utilisation.
+This is alongside the introduction of foreign species for commercial use.
 There are difficulties to resolving these issues such as a lack of organisation and financial resources from government entities within Montenegro.
 Another barrier is the lack of public awareness for the ramifications of environmental degradation.

 Montenegro has recently made efforts to renewable energy with 13 privately owned hydro plants currently functioning within the country.
 These plants have contributed to rivers and springs drying up, posing a risk to the amphibian population and marine biodiversity.
 There have been efforts from activists to prevent the construction of more hydro plants as a means of protecting the marine ecosystem.
 Forestry became more common during World War II resulting in the degradation of large quantities of forestry.